 Saturday, January 30th 11:00 -12:00 P.M.
 EST | Zoom link attached

 They are registered at Amazon and William Sonoma.

-Please note: The couple wishes they could bring all of the people they love and care about together to celebrate their wedding, but with COVID still prevalent, their wedding will include only immediate family members.
+Please note: The couple wishes they could bring all of the people they love and care about together to celebrate their wedding, but their wedding will include only immediate family members.
 We hope, at least, that this shower lets us celebrate them in spirit now, and in person someday soon.

 Nicole is getting married

 Saturday, April 12th at 4:30pm

 This event will be hosted online.
 Link to follow.

 Clever, punny invitations are sure to get a smile or chuckle out of guests.
 When it comes to celebrating virtually, people often appreciate a humorous nod to the unfamiliarity of it all.

 Let’s get fancy and Facetime!